feedhenry/fh-dotnet-sdk/ReadMe.md

 * FHSDK.Touch - For iOS

 Depending on your app's build target, only one of these name spaces should be available to your app.

+The main reason for having the same FHClient class defined in different name spaces is to ensure that the platform-specific assembly file is loaded correctly.

 ````cs
 try {